Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsubsection{QQ Plots}

 A \gls{qq} plot is a residual analysis tool for comparing the quantiles of two distributions, often used to assess whether a dataset follows a specific theoretical distribution, such as an exponential distribution.
 The plot visualizes the relationship between observed data and the expected distribution by plotting the quantiles of the observed data against those of the theoretical distribution.
 If the scatter plot of the observed and theoretical quantiles closely follows a 45-degree line, it indicates strong alignment, suggesting that the observed data closely matches the theoretical distribution.
 To apply the \gls{qq} plot to \gls{tpp} models that are not \gls{hpp} and may have complex theoretical inter-onset distributions, we utilize the \gls{rtc} theorem \cite{brown1988simple}.
-The \gls{rtc} theorem asserts that, for a \gls{tpp} characterized by a conditional intensity function \(\lambda^*(t)\) defined over the history of aggressive event onset times \(t_1,\dots,t_J\), the transformed times \(\tau(t_1),\dots,\tau(t_J)\), obtained using the mapping function will follow a standard Poisson process.
-In this case, the \gls{rtc} theorem inter-onsets $\tau(t_{j+1}) - \tau(t_j)$ are \gls{iid} and exponentially distributed with mean = 1 (representing one aggressive behavior onset per transformed time unit).
+The \gls{rtc} theorem asserts that, for a \gls{tpp} characterized by a conditional intensity function \(\lambda^*(t)\) defined over the history of aggressive behavior onset times \(t_1,\dots,t_J\), the transformed times \(\tau(t_1),\dots,\tau(t_J)\), obtained using the mapping function will follow a standard Poisson process.
+In this case, the \gls{rtc} theorem inter-onsets $\tau(t_{j+1}) - \tau(t_j)$ are \gls{iid} and exponentially distributed with mean = 1 (representing one onset per transformed time unit).
+Since the true intensity function $\lambda^*(t)$ and integrated conditional intensity function $\Lambda^*(t)$ are unknown, we follow standard practice and use an estimate $\Lambda^*(t) \approx \Lambda^*(t \mid \bar{\theta})$ , where $\bar{\theta} = \mathbb{E}_{p(\theta \mid \Sset, \Tset)} [\theta]$.
 Thus, the \gls{qq} plot compares the empirical distribution of inter-onsets in the observed data after applying the \gls{rtc} theorem mapping (\cref{eqn:rtc}), while the theoretical distribution is an exponential distribution with mean = 1.